tania-pets/idf-leaderboard/README.md

 You can find most of the code under ```app\LeaderBoard``` namcespace.

+This is not a production ready implementation but i think it gives you a general idea for my coding.

 ## Instructions

  - Install the app as described on your README.
- - Copy the updated .env.*.example to .env
+ - Copy the updated `.env.*.example` to `.env`
  - Execute ``` php artisan leaderboard:seedcoursescores``` in order to fill the leaderboard with the scores calculated from seed's data.

 ## Unit Tests

-The time wasn't enough for me and i added only 2 tests as a sample : ( Execute with: ```./vendor/bin/phpunit```
+The time wasn't enough for me and i added only 2 tests as a sample : (

+Execute with: ```./vendor/bin/phpunit```
 A mysql test connection is added to docker-compose for tests.